 STUDY AT RECEPTIO

-RECEPTIO is the only centre in Europe that combines codicological and philological research with the labour market, training codicologists to work for auction houses and antiquarian bookshops.
+RECEPTIO is the only centre in Europe that combines codicological and philological research with the labour market, training codicologists who already have a PhD to work for auction houses and antiquarian bookshops.
 Every semester we launch a competition for six scholarships to attend this unique course.

-The Institute’s diverse research areas and student body form an innovative, cosmopolitan and enriching academic environment, providing students with the skills and networks needed to pursue an exciting career.
+The Institute’s diverse research areas and student body form an innovative, cosmopolitan and enriching environment, providing post-doc students with the skills and networks needed to pursue an exciting career.

 Course for Codicologists working in Auction Houses and Antiquarian Bookshops